emma2d/PANDS-PROJECT/README.md

 The Fisher Iris Data Set
 History of The Dataset

-The Fisher’s Iris dataset, also referred to as The Iris flower dataset was created by Sir Ronald Aylmer Fisher, born London,England in 1980 and was well-known as a statistician and geneticist [1].
+The Fisher’s Iris dataset, also referred to as The Iris flower dataset was created by Sir Ronald Aylmer Fisher, born London, England in 1980 and was recognised as a statistician and geneticist [1].
+The dataset consits of 150 samples of three species of Iris - Iris versicolor, Iris virginica and Iris setosa and includes variables such as sepal length and width and petal length and width [2].